railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

    "Fuel Cost -Client trip","Case 1.1","-35","","613 – Transports","35",""
    "Staff salaries","","","","6201 – Salaries","","3 000"

-You'll see that it allows you to make a detailed study of the profitability of different transactions.
+You will see that it allows you to make a detailed study of the profitability of different transactions.
 In this example the cost of Case 1.1 is 95.00 (the sum of the analytic costs of studying the files, searching for information and service charges), but has been invoiced for 280.00, which gives you a gross profit of 185.00.

-But an interest in analytical accounts isn't limited to a simple analysis of the profitability of different cases.
+But an interest in analytical accounts is not limited to a simple analysis of the profitability of different cases.

 This same data can be used for automatic recharging of the services to the client at the end of the